 Repurpose Classroom Materials

-You don’t need to buy new supplies or reinvent the wheel to make fun activities for middle school classrooms.
+You don’t need to buy new supplies or reinvent the wheel to create engaging lessons and quick activities for middle schoolers.
 Look around your classroom and see what you already have.
 I’ve used everything from sticky notes to dry-erase markers to create engaging activities.
 One of my favorites is turning regular index cards into a game.
 Write questions or key terms on the cards and have students draw them from a deck.
 If they get the answer right, they keep the card.
 The student with the most cards at the end of the game wins.
-It’s super easy, and all you need are index cards and questions from your existing lesson.
+It’s super easy, and all you need are index cards and questions from your existing lesson plans.

 Leverage Existing Lessons

-You probably already have plenty of great lessons that can easily be turned into a fun activity for your middle school classroom with a small tweak.
+You probably already have plenty of great lesson planning materials that can easily be turned into a fun middle school activity with a small tweak.
 Is there a worksheet you’ve been using for years?
 Try turning it into a team competition where groups race to finish first, or have them create their own quiz based on the worksheet to stump the other teams.
 I’ve done this in my classroom, and it instantly takes something standard and makes it feel more exciting.

 Let Students Help Create Activities

 Here’s a little trick I’ve learned: let your students do some of the work!
 Middle schoolers love to be involved and feel like their voice matters.
-Why not let them come up with their own fun activities for the middle school classroom?
+Why not let them come up with their own engaging activities for middle schoolers?
 Give them the parameters—say, “Create a game to review this chapter”—and let them run with it.
 The creativity they come up with will surprise you, and it gives you a bit of a break, too.

 Five-Minute Prep Ideas

-Here are a few tried-and-true fun activities for middle school classrooms that I use regularly.
+Here are a few tried-and-true engaging activities for middle schoolers that I use regularly.
 These require almost no prep time, and they work like a charm every single time:

 - Classroom Debates: Students love a good debate, especially if it’s a topic they’re passionate about.
 Choose a topic from the lesson, divide the class into two sides, and let them argue their points.
 Not only does this engage them, but it also develops their critical thinking and public speaking skills.